 6. National Pharmacies

-National Pharmacies is a mutual organization based in South Australia and was established under the name Friendly Society Medical Association (FSMA).
+National Pharmacies is a mutual organization with headquarters in South Australia and was established under the name of Friendly Society Medical Association (FSMA).
 It generated sales of $304.3 million with 57 pharmacies under its wings.
 It operates as a PBS medicines wholesaler and CSO distributor in South Australia and Victoria.

 Company Revenue: $304.3 million

-The demand for healthcare products is never going to decrease, but there are several factors like change in market conditions or government policies that might have a positive, negative, or a mixed effect on the future revenue of these companies.
+The demand for healthcare products is never going to decrease, but there are several factors like changes in market conditions or government policies that might produce positive, negative, or mixed effects on the future revenues of these companies.